-Between working (and attending school) from home, scrolling through social media, binging Netflix, and all the other ways we regularly use electronics, we are exposed to large amounts of blue light.
+Between working on a computer, scrolling through social media, binging Netflix, and all the other ways we regularly use electronics, we are exposed to large amounts of blue light.
 You may have heard claims that blue light from electronic screens can cause eye fatigue and headaches.
 How can you prevent these symptoms?
 Read on to find out.

 What is blue light?